bcoe/wikifetch/README.md

 * this would be heavy-handed, all I really wanted was: the text contents of articles, images, and links to other articles.
 * I wanted to be able to extend the approach to other websites, e.g., Reuters.
-* I wanted to use a crawler-based approach, rather than downloading a massive database.
+* I wanted to use a crawler-based approach, rather than downloading a massive dataset.

 The Solution
 ------------